Skip to content

 Dec 20, 2021 Updated Apr 29, 2026 3 min read

-You can mount drives-in-windows-11/" class="sal-link" rel="noopener" target="_blank" data-sal-id="11166">USB drives in WSL to access them directly from your Linux environment by using either the `wsl –mount` command for storage devices or the `usbipd-win` tool for general USB devices.
+You mount USB drives in WSL by using either the wsl --mount command for storage devices or the usbipd-win tool for general USB devices.

 Why mount a USB in WSL?

-Mounting your drive lets you move files between your Windows folders and your Linux apps.
-It makes working on projects much faster.
-You can access raw disk data or specific USB hardware directly within your Linux distribution.
+Mounting your drive lets you move files between your Windows folders and your Linux apps, which can make working on projects much faster.
+You can also access raw disk data or specific USB hardware directly within your Linux distribution.

 What happens when done?

-Once you finish these steps, your USB drive will show up as a folder inside your Linux environment.
-You can then read or write files to that drive just like any other folder.
-If you use USBIPD, the device will appear as if it is plugged directly into a physical Linux machine.
+After you follow these steps, your USB drive will appear as a folder inside your Linux environment, letting you read and write files just like any other folder.

 Understanding WSL 2 Disk Mounting vs. USBIPD

-Note: You will need to run these commands in PowerShell with administrative privileges.
+Note: Keep in mind that you’ll need to run these commands in PowerShell with administrative privileges.

 1. Open PowerShell as Administrator.